 Our exposure to market risk for changes in interest rates relates primarily to our investment portfolio and our long-term debt.
 Our long-term debt is carried at amortized cost and fluctuations in interest rates do not impact our consolidated financial statements.
 However, the fair value of our debt, which pays interest at a fixed rate, will generally fluctuate with movements of interest rates, increasing when interest rates are declining and declining when interest rates are increasing.
 We invest our excess cash in high investment grade money market funds and investment grade short to intermediate-term fixed income securities.
 Fixed income securities may have their fair market value adversely affected due to a rise in interest rates, and we may suffer losses if forced to sell securities that have declined in market value due to changes in interest rates.
-As of March 31, 2022, the estimated fair value of the Senior Notes was \$328.2 million.
-For additional information about the Senior Notes, see Note 9 in our accompanying consolidated financial statements.
+For additional information about the Senior Notes and Investments, see Notes 5, 6 and 9 to the consolidated financial statements in Part I, Item 1 of this Quarterly Report.